 Because of this, whether we "click" is probably more important than any particular thing I do.
 And that is why I do not expect you to know from reading my profile whether I would be a good fit.
 I invite you to come to my office for an in-person free consultation.
 We take 20-25 minutes to get acquainted, discuss any questions or goals you have, and just get a chance to see if we both feel it would be a good fit.
 If so, wonderful!
 If not, I am happy to provide you with referrals to providers who might be a better fit.
 I always recommend interviewing 2-3 therapists before choosing one, and trusting your gut to tell you who is the right fit.

 Services I Provide

 Groups I Work With

-LGBTQ+, survivors of domestic violence and sexual assault, people of size, therapists and school counselors, teachers, activists, clergy, progressive religious/spiritual folks, survivors of spiritual abuse
+LGBTQ+, survivors of domestic violence and sexual abuse, people of size, therapists and school counselors, teachers, activists, clergy, progressive religious/spiritual folks, survivors of spiritual abuse

 By using this site, you signify your assent and agreement to the Terms of Service.